edwardhan925192/Metabolism_stability/AUTOML/README.md

 If the Target is MLM drop HLM, if it is HLM drop MLM.

 * Stacking
-Stackings are expected to be in joblib form. if needed pass the paths.
+Stackings are expected to be in joblib form. if needed, pass the paths.

 * Save mode
-If main is passed prediction is saved in csv form with id.
+If main is passed, prediction is saved in csv form with id.
 If sub is passed prediction is saved in joblib format.

 * Timelimit
 Time limit of autogluon